Andreas Rekdal http://www.builtinchicago.org/

 With Inventables’ Easel software, which combines design and manufacturing controllers in a browser-based interface, finishing your first project can take as little as five minutes.
 In the upcoming year, the company will also launch an app store where users can buy logos, applications that help with project design and templates for popular projects.

-After designing a project — which can be anything from a sign to a boxan iPhone case or a radio — and securing the necessary materials (anything from woods and plastics to aluminum), all you need to do is press “carve” in the browser application and the machine will do the rest.
+a radio — and securing the necessary materials (anything from woods and plastics to aluminum), all you need to do is press “carve” in the browser application and the machine will do the rest.
 With precision levels measured to three thousandths of an inch, Carvey can even be used to carve grooves on circuit boards.

 Inventables also offers a larger 3D carving machine designed specifically for a shop-type environment.
 The X-Carve is louder and messier than its younger sibling, but the increase in size affords would-be inventors with an increased range of project options.
 Think skateboards, wall clocks, furniture — one X-Carve owner even made a working electric guitar out of a solid block of wood.